sevagh/freemusicdemixer.com/web/pricing.md

 # Pricing

-Our free product entitles you to 3 demixes per week, using the base 4-stem model.
+Our free product entitles you to 3 demixes per week, using the lowest quality 4-stem model.

-Our PRO subscription is available with a 7-day free trial.
+For higher quality stems and unlimited demixing, our PRO subscription is available with a 7-day free trial.
 Become a member today for only <a href="https://buy.stripe.com/aEU29ZgF48Z13qEeUV">$9.99 CAD/month</a> or <a  href="https://buy.stripe.com/dR67ujdsSejl3qE3ce">$49.99 CAD/year</a>!

 No minutes, no limits, no cloud, no bullshit.
 100% unlimited usage that runs privately on your own devices.